KaneCheshire/ShowTime/README.md

 Swizzling is just a friendly term used for swapping out the default implementation of a method and replacing it with your own (which calls the default implementation, a bit like calling a `super` implementation of a `class`), so that you have more control over what happens with that method without having to subclass.
 The benefit – but also danger – of this is that **_all_** objects instantiated will use the new implementation, so swizzling should be used wisely and sparingly, especially in production code.

 ShowTime swizzles the `sendEvent(_:)` method on `UIWindow`, intercepts the event and then lets `UIWindow` carry on with sending the event.
-By intercepting that event and extracting the `UITouch`es out of it, ShowTime displays those touches visually on whatever window is calling `sendEvent(_:)`.
+By intercepting that event and extracting the `UITouch`es out of it, ShowTime displays those touches visually on whatever window is receiving `sendEvent(_:)`.

 ## Useful info